colinpaicemq/zconsole/README.md

 # zconsole
 An interface to intercept operator commands START, STOP,MODFY for Python programs on z/OS, and to write to the operator console

+## To install it
+1. ftp zconsole.pax.bin to z/OS in binary, to a directory  in the PYTHONPATH environment variable.
+1. pax -rvf zconsole.pax.bin

+This will produce
+1. zconsole.so - the load module
+1. console.py - a class for running the code
+1. cons3.py - an example python script for running as a started task which demonstrates all of the functions.

 ## Simple Write to the console

     import zconsole as zconsole
     zconsole.put("This gets written to the z/OS console") zconsole.put("This gets written to the z/OS console using descr and route",desc=11,route=2)

-You can use the C run time _console2 but this wilk prefix your message with BPX.. if the userid is not authrorised to BPX.CONSOLE and is not a super userid with uid(0).
+You can use the C run time _console2 but this will prefix your message with BPX... if the userid is not authrorised to BPX.CONSOLE and is not a super userid with uid(0).

     zconsole.console2("This gets written to the z/OS console")